oracle/oci-service-broker/charts/oci-service-broker/docs/installation.md

 helm install svc-cat/catalog --set controllerManager.verbosity="4" --timeout 300 --name catalog --version 0.1.34
 ```

 Please note that the above command will run the Service Catalog using an embedded `etcd` instance.
 It is not recommended to run the Service Catalog using an embedded etcd instance in production environments, instead a separate etcd cluster should be setup and used by the Service Catalog.
-The open source [etcd operator project](https://github.com/coreos/etcd-operator) or the [bitnami etcd helm chart](https://github.com/bitnami/charts/tree/master/bitnami/etcd) may be used to setup a production quality etcd cluster.
+The open source [etcd operator project](https://github.com/coreos/etcd-operator) or a commercial offering may be used to setup a production quality etcd cluster.

-production quality `etcd` cluster should be setup using  or the  and used by the Service Catalog.

 ## Install svcat tool